shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 - Full interview cycles (where I completed all interviews for a role and was one of the top candidates considered for the role): **5**
 - Job offers: **2**
 - Jobs quit: **1** (after 3 months)
-- Jobs that were rescinded due to HR deciding they wouldn’t allow me to be remote: **1**
+- Jobs offers that were rescinded due to HR deciding they wouldn’t allow me to be remote: **1**
 - Do I have a job right now?
 No. Email me at shannon.soper@gmail.com or on [LinkedIn](https://www.linkedin.com/in/shannonsoper/) if you want to connect!

 Insights, in order from starting the search to doing final interviews.

 ## Job hunting is not my favorite job
 Sometimes I forget that I actually really like product design, because I’m spending all my time job hunting.
-It’s fun to take breaks to do design exercises, go to meetups, and look at funny design fails to remember that I actually like designing.
+It’s fun to take breaks to do design exercises, go to meetups, and look at funny design fails to remember that I actually like designing and am quite good at it.

 ## Don’t look at # of applicants
 Every job on LinkedIn shows 100+ applicants.
-Many of them are trash applications from people who aren’t even designers at all and just have some bot apply to every open job on the internet.
+What I've heard from recruiters is that many of those 100+ applications are trash applications from people who aren’t designers at all and just have some bot apply to every open job on the internet.

 ## Sticking with one industry produces interviews
-Though I’m interested in many industries, especially edTech, biotech, and healthcare, I almost only get responses from developer tool companies.
+Though I’m interested in many industries, especially edTech, biotech, and healthcare, I almost only get responses from developer tool companies (which is the industry I've designed for in the last 6 years).

 Two likely reasons for this higher rate of success: